tiandi111/ACCC/README.md

 ACCC (A C++ Cool Compiler)
 ---

+### Current Status (Updated at 2021-08-15 13:54:40)
+The frontend is almost done, ACCC can now parse simple Cool program and emit llvm IR code.
+Due to limited time budget and lack of compiler experience, the code does not strictly follows the best practise in Software Engineering and Compiler Development.
+But I will try my best to improve quality of the code in the future.

 ### Project Description
 ACCC is a C++ compiler for Cool (the Classroom Object-Oriented Language).
 The main purpose of this project is to familiarize myself with compiler architecture, principles and techniques.
 Hence, this compiler is implemented without